Sports field with goal posts and houses in the distance

 • Grants to District Councils

-This year whilst the mayoral precept has been frozen it will continue to fund the Mayor’s successful ‘A Bed Every Night’ scheme to reduce rough sleepers across Greater Manchester, the implementation of The Bee Network bus reform plan and continuation of the successful ‘Our Pass’ pilot for all 16-18 year olds.
+The increase in the Mayoral precept will also continue to fund the Mayor’s successful ‘A Bed Every Night’ scheme to reduce rough sleepers across Greater Manchester, the continuation of The Bee Network bus reform plan and continuation of the successful ‘Our Pass’ pilot for all 16-18 year olds.

 The mayoral precept per council tax band